domax/cordova-plugin-photos/README.md

         });
     ```

-2. Generate and render a thumbnail as [Data URL][2] with maximal dimension by width or height of 300 pixels:
+2. Generate and render a thumbnail as [Data URL][2] with maximal dimension by width or height of 300 pixels
+   and JPEG quality of 70:

     ```js
-    // Generate a thumbnail of photo with ID "XXXXXX" as data URL
-    // with maximal dimension by width or height of 300 pixels
-    // and JPEG quality of 70:
     Photos.thumbnail("XXXXXX",
         {"asDataUrl": true, "dimension": 300, "quality": 70},
         function(data) {